xHeXifx/LANControl/README.md

 ## How to use

 Pretty simple, call a GET request to `http://lancontrol.local:{port}` with one of the routes below and it'll return the data.
 Your request **MUST** contain the header LANControl with value True otherwise you'll get a success false and invalid header error.
-For futher information of parsing data read [How to parse returned data](#how-to-parse-returned-data)
+For further information of parsing data read [How to parse returned data](#how-to-parse-returned-data)

 ## Avalible Routes